 - It does this continuously every second all day and night

 - Poker machines cannot think or remember.

 The machine accepts any credit bets.
 It then randomly determines the position of the symbols on the video display to produce an outcome, which is completely unrelated to the previous game's outcome.

 If the machine determines a win, credits are paid.

 If not, the machine continues to generate outcomes until the button is pressed again.

 Do they remember?

 Machines do not have a memory.
 Quite often people will continue to play, even if they are consistently losing, because they feel that a win, or free spins, must be coming.

 The fact is that each play on a pokie machine is a separate event and is not affected by previous spins.
-The machine has no memory of the last spin - or for how long someone has been on it or waiting for free.
+The machine has no memory of the last spin - or for how long someone has been on it or the length of time between free spins.